Dehydrating Strawberries

 Step Three: Fill Racks Evenly, Set the Temperature

 Now, fill your food dehydrator with the racks.
-Turn the temperature to 135 degrees (Excalibur), please check your book to see the correct temperature for the brand you have.
-Turn it on for the setting for 3 hours and check the strawberries as needed.
+Turn the temperature to (135°F) = (57°C) degrees (Excalibur); please check your book to see the correct temperature for the brand you have.
+Please turn the dial setting for 3 hours and check the strawberries as needed.
 The cooking time may vary due to the dehydrator used and the thickness of the strawberries.

 Dehydrator Racks